IIH Global - logo

 • Bidders can compete for items, and the highest bidder at the end of the auction wins the item.

-4) Curated Collection Website:
+4) Designing a Curated Collection Website

 • Websites that curate and present a carefully selected collection of antique items.